- The Research College Group [UK] [added 18 May, 2021]

 (Source: Charles Sturt University)

 - National codes and statements on research ethics

 (Source: Australian Research Council)

-- Research data rights management guide NEW
+- Research data rights management guide

 (Source: Australian Research Data Commons)